vertta/big-data-challenge/README.md

 * review_headline - The title of the review.
 * review_body - The review text.
 * review_date - The date the review was written.

+Google Colab was used to create a notebook and process data: https://colab.research.google.com